top

 Home Study Forms and Documents

-The social worker conducting your home study will need to review a variety of documents at the beginning of the process.
 One of the best ways a family can prepare for the home study and help speed up the process is by collecting these documents and home study forms ahead of time.

-While your social worker may ask for something that isn’t on this home study checklist, you can get a head start by gathering the following:
+Although your social worker may ask for something that isn’t on this home study checklist, you can get a head start by gathering the following:

 • ID (such as a driver’s license)